 Sometimes kids with anxiety can be

-misdiagnosed with ADHD, or vice versa.
+, or vice versa.
 That’s because on the surface, the two can look similar.
-Here are some of the ways kids with either may act—but for different reasons:
+Here are some of the ways kids with either may act — but for different reasons:

 Have trouble paying attention.
 Kids with anxiety may seem tuned out or preoccupied, but they are really distracted by worries.
 Kids with ADHD are inattentive because of differences in the brain that affect focus.